 Watch enough foreign language movies and you’re bound to develop some (usually incorrect) perception of that particular country’s citizens.
 Korean people are more likely to kick you than they are to smile.
 French folks will cheat on each other at the drop of a pastry.
 There are no schools for acting in Thailand.
 You get the idea.
 Japanese films are no different and in fact offer up more than one assumption about the culture.
-And no, they don’t all have to do with lactation or the enticing aroma of girls’ underwear.

 Some are about the overwhelming fear that Japanese society appears to have towards its own children.
 The youth of the nation are alternately dangerous to others (Battle Royale) or to themselves (Suicide Club), but the one constant is the complete lack of connection or understanding the adults have for their teenage counterparts.

 It’s an intriguing idea and one writer/director Tetsuya Nakashima (Kamikaze Girls) has decided to embrace with his latest movie, Confessions.
 His film is far more subtle than those mentioned above, but no less dangerous or dark, and he melds it seamlessly with another popular theme in Asian cinema…